 The problems with regard to centralised sanitation are two fold.
 One with regard to sewerage and the other with regard to sewage treatment.
-Sewerage problems are as follows (CPHEEO, 2013) -
+Sewerage problems are as follows (CPHEEO, 2013)

-- ▶ Lack of adequate water supply is the first major obstacle.
+• Lack of adequate water supply is the first major obstacle.
 Sewerage systems ideally require 135 lpcd water supply to maintain adequate flow and in no circumstances can this be less than 100 lpcd.
-However, this is rarely the case. - D Even where sewerage systems have been installed and are operational there are not enough house connections.
-Even if there are house connections these are to the septic tanks and the kitchen and bathroom wastewater which not only fail to provide adequate flow but also do not have enough faecal matter. - The mixing of grey water from the kitchen and bathroom with the black water from the toilets unnecessarily increases the amount of waste water to be treated as black water. - ▶ There are inadequate resources with the urban local bodies (ULB) for the operation and maintenance of the sewerage system and STPs.
-The sanitation charges that are levied from the users do not cover the cost of O&M of the sewerage systems and STPs. - Description of the law against manual scavenging.
-This frequently results in deaths of the staff employed for the purpose. - Apart from this another anomaly is with regard to storm water management.
+However, this is rarely the case.

+• Even where sewerage systems have been installed and are operational there are not enough house connections.
+Even if there are house connections these are to the septic tanks and the kitchen and bathroom wastewater which not only fail to provide adequate flow but also do not have enough faecal matter.

+• The mixing of grey water from the kitchen and bathroom with the black water from the toilets unnecessarily increases the amount of waste water to be treated as black water.

+• There are inadequate resources with the urban local bodies (ULB) for the operation and maintenance of the sewerage system and STPs.
+The sanitation charges that are levied from the users do not cover the cost of O&M of the sewerage systems and STPs.

+• The cleaning of sewers which get clogged due to inadequate flow and the flushing of plastics is largely done by contractors.
+There is an inadequate supply of machines capable of cleaning the sewers and so this work is mostly done manually in violation of the law against manual scavenging.
+This frequently results in deaths of the staff employed for the purpose.

+• Apart from this another anomaly is with regard to storm water management.
 Stormwater drains have to be designed for the highest recorded intensity of precipitation over a 25 year period.
 The design peak flow estimated from this is a high value that is rarely there cumulatively for more than two or three days a year.
 So unnecessarily big sections have to be constructed for storm water drains which rarely flow to their capacity and instead get choked with rubbish.
 The sewage treatment too is not being properly done due to the following problems -

-- There is a big gap between the wastewater generation and treatment.
-The inadequately treated and untreated wastewater is being released into water bodies causing ground and surface water contamination. - ▶ The agencies or departments engaged in the O&M of STPs are suffering from financial crisis and lack of skilled manpower. - ▶ The treatment and disposal of sludge from the STPs is a problem leading to a reduction of cleaning of the STPs, resulting in a drastic reduction in treating capacity.
-There is no attempt to generate energy and manure from the sludge and thus recover costs. - Industrial effluents are also being mixed into the sewage coming to the STPs instead of being treated in Effluent Treatment Plants separately. - ▶ All the STPs have a by-pass arrangement.
-The STPs treat only
+• There is a big gap between the wastewater generation and treatment.
+The inadequately treated and untreated wastewater is being released into water bodies causing ground and surface water contamination.

+• The agencies or departments engaged in the O&M of STPs are suffering from financial crisis and lack of skilled manpower. • The treatment and disposal of sludge from the STPs is a problem leading to a reduction of cleaning of the STPs, resulting in a drastic reduction in treating capacity.
+There is no attempt to generate energy and manure from the sludge and thus recover costs. • Industrial effluents are also being mixed into the sewage coming to the STPs instead of being treated in Effluent Treatment Plants separately. • All the STPs have a by-pass arrangement.
+The STPs treat only a portion of the sewage received and the rest of the sewage is discharged untreated through by-pass arrangements.
+During monsoons when it rains heavily, the whole flow is bypassed.